| Read Time: 8 minutes |

 Did Waddell & Reed Advisor Misconduct Cause You Investment Losses?

-When financial advisor misconduct has caused you to lose substantial value to your investment accounts, you have the right to seek reimbursement from the responsible parties.
-Waddell & Reed is responsible like any employer for its financial advisors acts and omissions.
+When financial advisor misconduct has caused you to lose substantial value in your investment accounts, you have the right to seek reimbursement from the responsible parties.
+Waddell & Reed is responsible like any employer for its financial advisors’ acts and omissions.
 In addition, it has an independent duty to supervise its stockbrokers and investment advisors.
 These cases can be extremely complex, and so having the support of a reputable attorney who is experienced in recovering investment losses for investors is key to your success.
 Many customers make the mistake of contacting Waddell & Reed without representation with an attorney about their complaints and have their complaints denied.

 Investment Losses?
 We Can Help